krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Common-Patterns-FailSilent'/>
 ### Fail Silent

 Failing silently is the equivalent of returning an empty response or removing functionality.

-It can be done by returning _null_, an empty Map, empty List or other such responses.
+It can be done by returning `null`, an empty Map, empty List, or other such responses.

-This is done by implementing a [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) method on the [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) instance:
+You do this by implementing a [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) method on the [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) instance:

 [[images/fallback-640.png]]